-- In the vertical output file, there will be a record with the record identifier (data element RECID) and the corresponding diagnosis CCSR (data element DXCCSR) will be set to "invIDX" to indicate an invalid diagnosis. - In the optional horizontal output file, there will be a record with the record identifier (data element RECID) and the array of categorical data elements DXCCSR_BBBnnn.
-The categorical data elements will only be set based on valid diagnoses.
-If the invalid diagnosis was the first-listed code in the diagnosis array, then the default CCSR for the principal diagnosis (data element Default_DXCCSR_DX1) will be set to "invIDX" to indicate there was an invalid diagnosis in the first position. - In the optional output file for the default CCSR for the principal diagnosis, there will be a record with the record identifier (data element RECID).
-If the invalid diagnosis was the first-listed code in the diagnosis array, then the default CCSR for the principal diagnosis (data element Default_DXCCSR_DX1) will be set to "invIDX" to indicate there was an invalid diagnosis in the first position.
+- diagnosis was the first-listed code in the diagnosis array, then the default CCSR for the principal (or first-listed) diagnosis (data element Default_DXCCSR_DX1) will be set to "invIDX" to indicate there was an invalid diagnosis in the first position. - In the optional output file for the default CCSR for the principal (or first-listed) diagnosis, there will be a record with the record identifier (data element RECID).
+If the invalid diagnosis was the first-listed code in the diagnosis array, then the default CCSR for the principal (or first-listed) diagnosis (data element Default_DXCCSR_DX1) will be set to "invIDX" to indicate there was an invalid diagnosis in the first position.